Olga Nikolaevna of Russia: Early life

-Grand Duchess Olga Nikolaevna of Russia was born on 11 September 1822 in St. Petersburg, Russia.
+Grand Duchess Olga Nikolaevna of Russia was born on 11 September 1822 at the Anichkov Palace in St. Petersburg, Russia.
 Her father was Emperor Nicholas I of Russia, the son of Emperor Paul I of Russia and Empress Maria Feodorovna, who was born Duchess Sophie Dorothea of Württemberg.
 Olga's mother was Empress Alexandra Feodorovna, the daughter of King Frederick William III of Prussia and Queen Louise.

-Olga grew up as part of a close family of seven sisters and brothers.
+Known as "Olly" within her family, Olga grew up as part of a close family of seven children.
 She had two elder siblings: Emperor Alexander II of Russia and Grand Duchess Maria; and four younger siblings: Grand Duchess Alexandra, Grand Duke Constantine, Grand Duke Nicholas and Grand Duke Michael.

+Grand Duchess Olga Nikolaevna of Russia.
+Portrait by Christina Robertson, 1841.

+From the age of seven, the Grand Duchess studied humanities and music under the supervision of a British governess.
+As a mentor she also had the Russian poet and founder of Romanticism in Russian poetry, Vasily Zhukovsky.
 Attractive, cultured and intelligent, she was considered to be one of the most eligible princesses in Europe.
 She spoke several languages, and was fond of music and painting.

 Marriage

-Crown Princess Olga, by Franz Xaver Winterhalter.
+Crown Princess Olga.
+Portrait by Franz Xaver Winterhalter, 1856.